Table of Contents

 Filling the container with days and times

-Populating the container is as simple as setting the Days of the week available on the schedule, with optional time specification.
+Populating the container is as simple as setting the Days of the week available on the schedule, with optional time specifications.

-Schedule Blockers are effectively the opposite side of Schedule Availability - determining days and times that individual users are not available.
+Schedule Blockers are effectively the opposite side of Schedule Availability - determining days and times that individual users aren't available to be scheduled for a job.

-A Scheduled Blocker is also created in a very similar way - Providing nearly identical fields to the container seen in Schedule Availability.
-In the case of schedule blockers, no container is created - you're generating exactly what the blocker will be at this stage, and setting the exact values.
+A Scheduled Blocker is also created in a very similar way - providing nearly identical fields to the container seen in Schedule Availability.
+Similarities to the Schedule Availability section continue into creating specific days of the week and times of the day for each blocker.

 Common uses for Schedule Blockers